wader/fq/format/apple/bplist/bplist.md

 Timestamps in Apple Binary Property Lists are encoded as Cocoa Core Data timestamps, where the raw value is the floating point number of seconds since January 1, 2001.
 By default, `fq` will render the raw floating point value.
-In order to get the raw value or string description, use the `todescription` function, you can use the `tovalue` and `todescription` functions:
+In order to get the raw value or the string description, use the `tovalue` or `todescription` functions:

 ```sh
 $ fq 'torepr.SomeTimeStamp | tovalue' Info.plist